What is the Advanced Startup Options Menu?

 This is a great option if you've unsuccessfully tried other tools available on the Advanced Startup Options menu.
 Of course to use this, you or your computer maker must have proactively created a system image to re-image from.

-The Automatic Repair option starts, you guessed it, an automatic repair procedure.
-If Windows 8 isn't starting properly, like due to a BSOD or a "missing file" error, Automatic Repair is an excellent first troubleshooting step.
+The Startup Repair option starts, you guessed it, an automated startup repair procedure.
+If Windows 8 isn't starting properly, like due to a BSOD or a "missing file" error, Startup Repair is an excellent first troubleshooting step.

 Command Prompt is available from the Advanced options screen and says Use the Command Prompt for advanced troubleshooting.